Key Takeaways

 -Axel Lavergne Founder Reviewflowz

-Paid search plays a very particular role in the customer journey - providing content for users to scope out their options.
-Getting people to click on your ad is just a tiny part of the whole marketing process.
+Paid search plays a particular role in the buyer’s journey — providing content for users scoping out their options.
+Before you start designing, answer these six questions:

-A conversion can be whatever you need it to be - a download, a form submission, a video play, or a visit to the app store.
-However, your goal needs to be explicit so that it can be measured.
+A conversion can be whatever you need — a download, a form submission, a video play, or a visit to your app.
+But your goal must be proportional to where the visitor sits in the funnel.

 b2b-vs-b2c-sales-cycle.webp